 V, SF, DF, GF

-Preheat the oven to 180’C (350’F/Gas Mark 4).
-Line the bottom of the springform pan with baking paper, and lightly oil and flour the sides with coconut oil.
-Place all the ingredients, except apple cider vinegar, into a food processor, and process until the mixture is combined.
-Pour in the apple cider vinegar and pulse several times to mix.
-Pour the batter into the prepared cake tin and bake for 55-60 minutes, until the skewer comes out clean.
+Preheat the oven to 200’C. Line the bottom of the springform pan with baking paper, and lightly oil and flour the sides with coconut oil.
+Place all the dry ingredients in a bowl and mix well to remove any lumps.
+Add the wet ingredients, and whisk until the mixture is the consistency of a cake batter.
+Divide the batter into the prepared cake tins and bake for 30 minutes, until the skewer comes out clean.
 Set aside on a wire rack to cool for 15 minutes before removing from tin and allowing to completely cool.
-Spread coconut cream icing over the top of the cake with a spatula.
+When the cakes are cool, spread the apricot jam over one and sandwich it with the other.
+Spoon the coconut icing over the top of the cake.
 Garnish with slices of apricots around the rim of the cake or with flowers for a special occasion.